Cadasta/decision-records/DR_0008_role-based-permissions.md

 The platform permissioning would be better served by removing tutulary and replacing it with a well-documented roles-based system.

-The roles-based system has been detailed in the [Cadasta Platform Permissions](https://drive.google.com/open?id=1RnjuWzjxkbnntJQHxo2Rbg8AiigkydtG7dLvFWZtAnU) document.
+The proposed roles-based system has been detailed in the [Cadasta Platform Permissions](https://drive.google.com/open?id=1RnjuWzjxkbnntJQHxo2Rbg8AiigkydtG7dLvFWZtAnU) document.

 ### User Roles